Why Pilot Institute

 Many of our students are able to deduct our course from their taxes.
 It depends on the reason you’re taking the course.
 So, consult your tax accountant.

 Yes, high school and college students can email us to get $100 off the course.
 Additionally, veterans and active-duty military personnel can email us for a coupon code.

 This course is designed to give you the necessary ground knowledge to pass the FAA Private Pilot Airplane (PAR) Knowledge Test in preparation for the Private Pilot license or certificate.
-I specifically designed this material to be comprehensive and not just an overview.
+We specifically designed this material to be comprehensive and not just an overview.

 You won’t feel overwhelmed – you will walk into the test room with confidence.
 Many people who take this course haven’t taken an exam in 30 years or more.

 You will be able to spot the trick questions on the test and answer them right.
 You don’t need any prior aviation experience to take this course.

 This is the only resource that you will need to pass the test.
 Having everything in one structured place is efficient and it will take you less time to pass.